youness-chregui-amin/E-BankSim-v2.0/README.md

 # **E-BankSim v2.0**

-**E-BankSim** is a C++ console application that simulates a complete electronic banking system.
-The project evolved from a simple procedural banking application into a fully Object-Oriented Programming (OOP) system featuring authentication, permissions, transactions, transfer logs, currency exchange, and modular screen-based architecture.
+**E-BankSim** is a complete console-based banking management system developed in **C++**.
+The project simulates real-world banking operations such as client management, user authentication, transactions, transfers, permission control, login tracking, and currency exchange.

+The application was originally developed using a procedural programming approach and later completely refactored into a full **Object-Oriented Programming (OOP)** architecture to improve maintainability, scalability, and code organization.

 ---